Hacking-Lab/generator-hl-challenge/generators/app/templates/alpine-nginx-php-hl/opt/www/Readme.md

 # Alpine Linux NGINX Web Server
 ## Introduction
-This content is provided by a Alpine Linux nginx web server (docker) from the Hacking-Lab CTF system.
+This content is provided by a Alpine Linux nginx php (docker) from the Hacking-Lab CTF system.

+## s6 Overlay Framework:
+* version 3

 ## Service Specifications
 * with s6 startup handling in `/etc/cont-init.d/` and `/etc/services.d/<service>/run`